echo3Dco/Unity-WebGL-echo3D-demo-Aquarium/README.md

 # Unity-WebGL-echo3D-Demo-Aquarium
 This digital "Equarium" loads its decorations and fish at runtime using the echo3D API.
 The echo3D platform allows the app to select and display multitudes of different fish types without requiring any asset bundling or inclusion in the app build itself.
 New critters can be added by uploading to your echo3D project without increasing the app footprint.
 Because fish are randomly selected, scaled and textured, no two aquariums will ever be exactly the same!

+## See it Live
+The built WebGL application is via github pages.
+Check out https://echo3dco.github.io/Unity-WebGL-echo3D-demo-Aquarium/ to load the aquarium.
+Allow a few minutes for the application to stream and load assets.

 ## Setup
 * Built with Unity 2021.3.16f1
 * [Register for FREE at echo3D](https://console.echo3d.com/#/auth/register?utm_term={keyword}&utm_campaign=webgl_echo3d_demo&utm_source=github&utm_medium=readme). <br>